almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Escape_Merged.md

 	text = '''
     Terms & Conditions<br /> <br />
     * Recommended offer available at participating dealers.
 Stock may vary between dealers.
 Private and Blue, Silver and Gold Fleet buyers only.
 Eligible Free Auto vehicles must be purchased by 31/12/17 and delivered by 3/01/18.
 Ford Dealers and Ford Australia can reduce or otherwise change these offers. <br /><br />
+    1) For SYNC® compatibility visit <a href="https://www.ford.com.au/technology/sync/" name="sync3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/technology/sync</a>.<br /><br />
-    1) Available at participating dealers on scheduled services or overnight warranty repairs.
+    2) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'